haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

    free variable.
 Local functions are allocated *once per call* of the enclosing function.
 Top level functions are always only allocated once.

-The next determining factor is counting the number of new parameters that will be passed to the lifted function.
+(2) The next determining factor is counting the number of new parameters that is passed to the lifted function.
 Should this number become greater than the number of available argument registers on the target platform then you'll incur slow downs in the STG machine.
-These slowdowns result from more work the STG machine will need to do.
-It will need to generate code that pops arguments from the stack instead of just applying the function to arguments that are already loaded into registers.
+These slowdowns result from more work the STG machine will need to do; it will need to generate code that pops arguments from the stack instead of just applying the function to arguments that are already loaded into registers.
 In a hot loop this extra manipulation can have a large impact.

+In general the heuristic is: if there are few calls to the outer loop and many calls to the inner loop, then do not lambda lift.
+However, if there are many calls to the outer loop and few calls made in the inner loop, then lambda lifting will be beneficial.

 Summary
 -------

 #.
 Lambda lifting is a classic optimization technique for compiling local
    functions and removing free variables.
 #.
-Lambda lifting trades heap for stack and is therefore effective for tight,
+Lambda lifting trades heap for stack.
+To determine if a manual lambda lift
-   closed, hot loops where fetching from the heap would be slow.
+   would be beneficial determine the use pattern of the enclosing and local functions, determine if closures would grow in the lifted version, and ensure that the extra parameters in the lifted version would not exceed the number of argument registers on the platform the program targets.
 #.
 GHC automatically performs lambda lifting, but does so only selectively.
 This
    transformation is late in the compilation pipeline at STG and right before code generation.
 GHC's lambda lifting transformation can be toggled via the